 Concern about the fate of Salyut-7 was not limited to the U.S.S.R.
 Other countries, including the United States, feared that a crash into a populated area could be catastrophic, especially if, as some speculated, the station was carrying nuclear devices.
 While the nuclear concerns, in retrospect, seem positively Strangelovian, don’t forget that the Cold War mindset was endlessly fertile when it came to suspicion of adversaries’ motives and capabilities – both in reality and in fantasy.

-One indisputable reality, of course, was that what to do about Salyut-7 was primarily a Soviet responsibility.
+One indisputable reality, of course, was that solving Salyut-7's predicament was primarily a Soviet responsibility.
 The movie’s version of events is plausible: Government officials debated whether to allow the station simply to crash, to shoot it down, or to attempt to save it.
 The mission sending two cosmonauts to dock with Salyut-7 did, in fact, happen and is at the heart of the film.
-As was the case with the astronauts of Apollo 13, their ingenuity and courage were the very personification of the “right stuff.”
+As was the case with the astronauts of Apollo 13, the cosmonauts' ingenuity and courage were the very personification of the “right stuff.”

-It would be easy to dismiss the film’s “space race within the Space Race” subplot concerning an American Challenger space shuttle mission to steal the crippled station as reeking of Cold War paranoia.
+It would be easy to dismiss the film’s “space race within the Space Race” subplot concerning a Challenger space shuttle mission to steal the crippled station as reeking of Cold War paranoia.
 However, that doesn’t mean that the Soviet authorities of 1985 had no reason to be suspicious.
-After all, in 1974, the U.S. had, in fact, secretly raised a portion of the sunken Soviet submarine K-129 using a specially built ship called the Hughes Glomar Explorer.
+After all, in 1974, the U.S. had, in reality, secretly raised a portion of the sunken Soviet submarine K-129 using a specially built ship called the Hughes Glomar Explorer.

 The CIA spent more than $350 million building the Glomar Explorer, the ship that was used on the secret mission to raise the K-129.
 Ultimately the agency succeeded in recovering only about 40 feet of the submarine’s hull.